tristanls/discover/README.md

 };
 ```

+### Use of `contact.transport`

+The transport data is only required for contact's that are _seeds_.
+That is, their transport information is known ahead of time so that a Discover node can connect to them.
+For all non-seed contacts, the `contact.transport` will be provided by the particular transport implementation.

 ### Use of `contact.data`

 As explained below in [Technical Origin Details](#technical-origin-details), Discover is intended to implement only PING and FIND-NODE RPCs.
 This reflects the intent of Discover to be a discovery mechanism and not a data storage/distribution mechanism.
 It is important to keep that in mind when using `contact.data`.